Matthews Asia Small Companies Fund

 - Investment involves risk.
 Past performance is not a guide to future performance.
 It is possible to lose the principal capital of your investment.

-- The Fund invests primarily in Asian countries and economies.
+- The Fund invests primarily in Asia ex Japan countries and economies.
 Investment in such emerging markets may be subject to increased risks such as political, tax, economic, policy, market, liquidity, trading, custody and settlement, currency, legal and regulatory risks.

 - The Fund invests primarily in equity securities, which may result in increased volatility.